DimitriosLavd/Football_Match_Result_Prediction_with_Machine_Learning/README.md

 10. Away team - both team to score percentage: The percentage of matches in which both the away team and their opponent managed to score.

-11. Home team - under 2.5 goals percentage: The percentage of the home teams' matches, in which the total of goals scored was less than 3
+11. Home team - under 2.5 goals percentage: The percentage of the home teams' matches, in which the total of goals scored was less than 3.

-12. Away team - under 2.5 goals percentage: The percentage of the away teams' matches, in which the total of goals scored was less than 3
+12. Away team - under 2.5 goals percentage: The percentage of the away teams' matches, in which the total of goals scored was less than 3.

-13. Home team - over 2.5 goals percentage: The percentage of the home teams' matches, in which the total of goals scored was more than 3
+13. Home team - over 2.5 goals percentage: The percentage of the home teams' matches, in which the total of goals scored was more than 3.

-14. Away team - under 2.5 goals percentage: The percentage of the away teams' matches, in which the total of goals scored was more than 3
+14. Away team - under 2.5 goals percentage: The percentage of the away teams' matches, in which the total of goals scored was more than 3.

+15. Home team - corners for per game: The average number of corners the home team wins per game.

+16. Away team - corners for per game: The average number of corners the away team wins per game.

+17. Home team - corners against per game: The average number of corners the home team's opponent wins per game.

+18. Away team - corners for per game: The average number of corners the away team's opponent wins per game.

+19. Home team - cards against per game: The average number of cards against the home team per game.

+20. Away team - - cards against per game: The average number of cards against the away team per game.

+The ultimate goal of this project is to build a model, that will consider these 20 factors and predict the outcome of the game.
+Although this model may have some betting applications, the primary goal of this project is not sports betting.
+We choose to build a model about football for the following reasons.
+- Football is a complicated sport and the results are governed by numerous factors.
+As a low-scoring sports, sometimes, the results can have a weak connection to the teams' performance.
+This complicated nature of football provides an excellent challenge and many learning opportunities.
+- The 3 - result nature of football provides a clear baseline (33%), in order to evaluate our model's accuracy
+- Football is a personal passion, and that fact provided me with an extra motive for a productive analysis.